-Summer 2018 is fast approaching and even more fans of your craft beer are coming to find you.That's great news!
+Summer 2018 is almost in the books and even more fans of your craft beer came out to find you.That's great news!

 If you want another explosive year in 2018-2019 you should start planning for that extra capacity now, so the equipment you need will be in place, on time and ready to brew.
 Expanding a brewhouse or even building individual tanks requires a lot of upfront thinking, design work, and communication before welding equipment is ever fired up.
 Be wary of manufacturers that promise unrealistic lead times.

 To carefully craft all the unique equipment pieces you need, it can take 4-8 months for a cellar expansion and 6-12 months for a brewhouse expansion, as it did for this custom 50 BBL Brewhouse we built.
 Watch it go up in about 1 minute on this timelapse:

 So yes, really, it's not too early to start planning and working with your manufacturer to get the equipment you need in the queue.

 Your first steps are with your sales rep. They take your vision and work with designers to think about the aesthetics, the functionality, ease-of-use, your production goals, and the quality you need.
 This budgetary quote work typically lasts 5-6 weeks.

 Once a budgetary quote is defined, it is sent to you for review.
 Then, through a collaborative process with your equipment partner, you will likely work through changes and edits.
 Basic floor plans may be drawn up for an expanded scope project.
 Also, you may want to refine the scope and dial in the work based on a price point you need to hit.
 Often a lot of questions arise during this period and you may choose some customization options on your equipment depending on the answers.
 This is your time to make sure the design and build of your equipment is exactly what you need.
 Depending on the complexity of your scope and the changes you request, allow anywhere from 2 weeks to 5 months to reach the final quote number.